 Babson Social Innovation Lab

 The Social Innovation Lab employs Babson’s

 Uncommon Table methodology, which fosters “smart action” by bringing together diverse audiences with unique strengths and perspectives to address critical dilemmas facing the world.
-With this

 Women’s Entrepreneurial Development Lab

 Partnering with the International NGO Made By Survivors (MBS), the Women’s Entrepreneurial Development Lab is dedicated to raising the social and economic status of marginalized female populations.